Uniform Motion Calendar

 [Updated as 0f 03/20/18]

-Uniform Motion Calendar ("UMC") hearings are held Tuesday and Thursday at 9:30 A.M. and are set through the Online Scheduling System.
+Uniform Motion Calendar ("UMC") hearings are held every other Tuesday at 9:30 A.M. and every Thursday at 9:30 A.M. and are set through the Online Scheduling System.
+If a date is not shown as available in Online Scheduling System, that date will not have UMC hearings on that day.
 All non-evidentiary motions, uncontested motions, etc. can be set for a 5-minute hearing that DOES NOT require testimony.
 (NO Summary Judgment, Damages, Evidentiary hearings or Eviction matters will be heard at UMC).
 Scheduling is solely between the parties.
 Please do not call the Judicial Assistant to schedule or cancel a UMC hearing.
 Division RD requires compliance with Administrative Order 3.603 before setting any hearing (except continuances and extension of time).
 The parties must speak with each other and make a good faith attempt to resolve the matter without a hearing.

 Attorney must first file the original motion and notice of hearing with the Clerk's office and give opposing side(s) at least five (5) working days' notice.
 Do not mail courtesy hard copies of the UMC Notice of Hearing or Motions to the court.

 Parties are required to bring to court: copies of your motion, notice of hearing and proposed order with sufficient copies and stamped/addressed envelopes for all parties to the hearing.
 If both parties are registered with E-Service then envelopes will not be necessary.
-Parties are to sign up on the sign-in sheet outside the courtroom and will be taken on first come, first serve basis (unopposed motions will be taken first).
+Parties are to check in with the Deputy in the courtroom and will be taken on first come, first serve basis (unopposed motions will be taken first).

 Cancellation of hearings